 HEAVY LOSS OF LIFE.

 One announcement, dated Thursday, 12.10 a.m. came from the Home Secretary.
 This talked about a Zeppelin raid over a portion of the London area which resulted in 2 women and 6 men (including one soldier) killed, and about 34 injured.
 The material damage done was small.

 The second announcement, timed at 5.25 p.m. the same day came from The War Office.
 This explained, “that a fleet of hostile airships visited the Eastern Counties and a portion of the London Area last night and dropped bombs.”
-Anti-aircraft guns were in action and five aeroplanes of the Royal flying Corps “went up.”
-Owing to atmospheric conditions no emgagement of the airships was possible.
+Anti-aircraft guns were in action and five aeroplanes of the Royal Flying Corps “went up.”
+Owing to atmospheric conditions no engagement of the airships was possible.

 Whilst making no specific reference to the Hertford incident, the Mercury leading article of the 16th October did allude to it.
 It began: